stathisg/how-old-am-i/README.md

 ##Description

-[How Old Am I](http://wordpress.org/extend/plugins/how-old-am-i/) is a plugin for WordPress, which calculates and displays your age in several formats, giving you up-to-date detailed age information which can be added on your posts and pages, without having to constantly update them.
+[How Old Am I](http://wordpress.org/extend/plugins/how-old-am-i/) is a plugin for WordPress, which calculates and displays ages in several formats, giving you up-to-date detailed age information which can be added on your posts and pages, without having to constantly update them.

 ## How to install